Kotlin/KEEP/proposals/collection-literals.md

 We desugar collection literal to `DefiniteExpectedType.of(expr1, expr2, expr3)`, and we proceed resolving overloads of `DefiniteExpectedType.of` according to regular Kotlin overload resolution rules.
 The `DefiniteExpectedType.of` function itself is resolved according regular Kotlin _operator convention_ rules (e.g. we only consider those functions that are marked with `operator` keyword).

+Now the idea behind `of` functions restrictions should be clear.
+The idea is to make it possible to treat the `vararg` overload as "leading"/"fallback" overload that we can always use for overload resolution for `outerCall` without paying the cost of performing overload resolution for `of` function.
+And the cost for full-blown overload resolution for nested `of` calls is big, as it's been said, it's exponential.

 ### Theoretical possibility to support List vs Set overloads in the future

 We don't plan to, but if we ever change our mind, it's possible to support `List` vs `Set` kinds of overloads in the way similar to how Kotlin prefers `Int` overload over `Long` overload: